jeffbuttars/virtualcandy/README.md

 Creates a package bundle containing all of the packages listed in the current [Virtualenv](http://www.virtualenv.org/en/latest/index.html)'s VC\_DEFAULT\_VENV\_REQFILE file.
 The name of the bundle output will be 'VC\_DEFAULT\_VENV\_NAME.pybundle', but with any leading '.' stripped from the [Virtualenv](http://www.virtualenv.org/en/latest/index.html) name.
 For instance, if VC\_DEFAULT\_VENV\_NAME is '.myenv' the bundle will be named 'myenv.pybundle'.

+### vcclean
+Recursively clean file matching a set of patterns.
+By default the file patterns '*.pyc' and '*.pyo' will be matched by default and without question.
+You can add additional patterns as parameters:

+    vcclean '*.txt' '*.md'

+    # Ex: clean out all tags files.
+    vcclean tags

+If additional patterns are given you will be prompted to confirm the use of the additional patterns.
+`vcclean` is just a wrapper around:

+    find . -iname "<pattern>" | xargs rm -fv

 ### vc\_auto\_activate

 Checks the current directory for a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) named VC\_DEFAULT\_VENV\_NAME.
 If it exists it is activated.
 This function is put into the PROMPT\_COMMAND variable and executed on every changed of directory.